jamesdschmidt/jamesdschmidt.github.io/_posts/2020-03-02-serving-json-with-vertx.md

 {"greeting":"hello, world"}%
 ```

 Admittedly the example is overly simple.
-It is isolate the key pieces for serving JSON from a Vert.x HTTP microservice.
+It is to isolate the key pieces for serving JSON from a Vert.x HTTP microservice.

 ## Source